ns-cchen/fis-migration-tool/README.md

 ### Using Migration Tool Output

-The migration tool prints a summary at the end showing:
+When run via `verify-migration.sh`, the output is unified and shows:

+1. **Migration Summary** (from migration tool):
    - Total CSV files uploaded
    - Individual CSV file S3 keys (up to 10 files, or first 5 + last 5 if more)
    - SQL file S3 key
-- AWS CLI command to verify all files

-Example output:
+   - SQL execution status

+2. **Verification Results** (from script):
+   - S3 uploads verified
+   - SQL file verified
+   - SQL execution verification (if `--execute-sql` is enabled)

+3. **Next Steps** (from script, only if SQL execution is skipped):
+   - Instructions for manager to download SQL file and execute on EC2

+Example output when SQL execution is skipped:

 ```
 === Migration Summary ===